spinkube/spin-trigger-mqtt/README.md

-# An MQTT Plugin for Fermyon Spin Framework
+# An MQTT Trigger/Plugin for Fermyon Spin Framework

-Objective of this repo is to provide a robust plugin to both receive and send MQTT messages from Spin based wasm components.
 MQTT is a dominant communication protocol in IoT and edge scenarios, used by major products and services in manufacturing, automotive and other industries.
+Objective of this repo is to provide a robust plugin/trigger to receive MQTT messages in the Spin based wasm components.

 ## Usage Guidance

+This plugin is a trigger plugin i.e. it is activated when message is received on a configured MQTT topic.
+The plugin then instantiates a Wasm component and injects the message to the component, which in turn process the message and can optionally publish the messages to any of the available targets in Spin e.g. MQTT, Redis, Http endpoints.

 ### Install Plugin

-A new Spin plugin is developed to receive and send messages from Spin apps.

 Install MQTT Plugin: